Contact

 Personal

-I graduated undergrad from Cornell University in 2018, where I majored in Computer Science, specializing in and conducting research into artificial intelligence and robotics in the Robot Personal Assistants Lab (RPAL).
+In 2024, I received my PhD in Computer Science from the University of Colorado Boulder, where I worked in the Collaborative AI and Robotics (CAIRO) Lab, advised by Brad Hayes.
+Before that, I graduated undergrad from Cornell University in 2018, where I also majored in Computer Science, specializing in and conducting research into artificial intelligence and robotics in the Robot Personal Assistants Lab (RPAL).

 Since 2016, I have spent six summers interning at NASA's Jet Propulsion Laboratory in Pasadena, California.
 I have contributed to the Instrument Data Subystem (IDS) and Rover Planning Subystem (RPS) of multiple Martian surface missions - the Curiosity rover, the InSight lander, and the Perseverance rover.
 Throughout my summers working on the RPS team, I have had the incredible opportunity to help drive both Curiosity and Perseverance across five solar-days worth of traverse sequencing, where I have accrued a career Martian odometry of 228 meters (86 m on Curiosity, 142 m on Perseverance)!